Embedding architectural hardware as a key design consideration

 Beautifully designed, consciously crafted architectural hardware that leaves a lasting impact.

-Every product is made with purpose, reflecting our commitment to responsible practices, from sustainable materials to meaningful community partnerships.
+Purpose guides how we operate, and that thinking shapes the products we create, each reflecting our commitment to responsible practices, from sustainable materials to meaningful community partnerships.

 That’s why we’re prioritising the use of recovered brass, implementing 100% compostable or recyclable packaging, and supporting the communities where we manufacture.